-Since the beginning of the 2020-21 academic year, Pierce – The American College of Greece, with the guidance of College Advisor Ms. Kathleen Macdonell, has started the certification process of our school by the Middle States Association – Commissions on Elementary and Secondary Schools (MSA-CESS) in the USA by submitting all of the data required to describe its operation.
+Since the beginning of the 2020-21 academic year, Pierce – The American College of Greece, with the guidance of College Advisor Ms. Kathleen Macdonell, has started the accreditation process of our school by the Middle States Association – Commissions on Elementary and Secondary Schools (MSA-CESS) in the USA by submitting all of the data required to describe its operation.
 At the beginning of October, an online visit – evaluation was conducted by Associate Vice President of MSA, Dr. Priscilla Feir.
-On October 13, the organization determined that our school fulfills all of its criteria and has therefore become a candidate for school certification!
+On October 13, the organization determined that our school fulfills all of its criteria and has therefore become a candidate for school accreditation!

-For over 125 years, the MSA organization, one of the top in the world, has certified, advised and guided 2,600 educational institutions in 112 countries around the world to achieve their goals, formulate strategic plans and train members of faculty.
+For over 125 years, the MSA organization, one of the top in the world, has accredited, advised and guided 2,600 educational institutions in 112 countries around the world to achieve their goals, formulate strategic plans and train members of faculty.

 MSA evaluates schools overall in areas such as: achievement of the institution’s mission, the role of the leadership team, the implementation of strategic plans, the improvement and better utilization of facilities, the organization of the institution and its support services, the protection of the health of all members of the community, academic programs and extra-curricular activities, opportunities for teacher and student development and distinction, forms of evaluation, IT applications, etc.

-Through certification, Pierce teachers will have opportunities to take part in international activities, conferences, training programs while, at the same time, the College’s international horizons are broadened, good practices are adopted and relationships and educational contacts with school networks abroad are developed.
+Through accreditation, Pierce teachers will have opportunities to take part in international activities, conferences, training programs while, at the same time, the College’s international horizons are broadened, good practices are adopted and relationships and educational contacts with school networks abroad are developed.